-Students are to order the following uniforms:
+Students are to order the following uniforms for RU Main Campus:

-- Two Navy Landau Scrub Tops with RUCON Logo - Two Navy Landau Scrub pants (Additional tops and pants may also be purchased.
+- Two Gray Cherokee Scrub Tops with Radford University Logo - Two Gray Cherokee Scrub pants (Additional tops and pants may also be purchased.
 There may be times when you will have 3 clinical days in a row.
 If you only have 2 sets of scrubs, you will need to wash your uniform before the 3rd clinical day, if this isn't possible, you will need to have a 3rd set of scrubs). - Red or Gray Polo Shirt with Radford Logo for Nursing 444 and Nursing 451 in Level 3/4 to wear with Khaki or black pants in these levels. - Khaki or black pants can be purchased anyplace of your choosing.
-Pants must be made of material thick enough to prevent seeing undergarments through the fabric. - RUCON Photo ID Name Tag.
+Pants must be made of material thick enough to prevent seeing undergarments through the fabric. - Radford University School of Nursing Photo ID Name Tag.
 First name and middle initial only will appear on the name tag.
-All nursing students must have a College of Nursing ID badge, made at the RU Express and Parking Office in Heth Hall on main campus. - Additional items as desired.
+All nursing students must have a School of Nursing ID badge, made at the RU Express and Parking Office in Heth Hall on main campus. - Additional items as desired.